CiscoDevNet/terraform-provider-intersight/website/docs/d/bulk_mo_deep_cloner.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_bulk_mo_deep_cloner"
 description: |-
+        ### Overview
-        The MODeepCloner interface facilitates making n number of deep copies of any resource instance which supports the CREATE operation.
+        The MoDeepCloner object is an advanced cloning interface that enables deep copies of managed objects (MOs).
+It supports the replication of complex structures with nested relationships.
-        The MO to be cloned should be specified as an MoRef object in the Source.
-        The Targets array should contain n JSON documents each compliant to RFC 7386.
-        For each target MO to be created, the user can specify the following -
-        - new values for the identity properties, if applicable
-        - new values for specific properties or references of the source MO which need to be overridden in the cloned object.
+        #### Purpose
+        MoDeepCloner provides enhanced cloning capabilities beyond shallow copies, enabling the duplication of intricate MO structures for scenarios requiring comprehensive data replication.
+        #### Key Concepts
+        - **Deep Copying:** - Facilitates the replication of entire MO structures, preserving nested relationships and dependencies within the cloned instances.
+        - **Customization:** - Allows for the specification of identity and configuration overrides, ensuring each clone meets specific requirements.
+        - ** Reference Handling:** - Offers options for managing references during cloning, including creating new references or preserving existing ones.
+        - **Async Operation:** - Supports only asynchronous processing, enabling efficient handling of complex cloning tasks with minimal performance impact.

 ---

 # Data Source: intersight_bulk_mo_deep_cloner
+### Overview
-The MODeepCloner interface facilitates making n number of deep copies of any resource instance which supports the CREATE operation.
+The MoDeepCloner object is an advanced cloning interface that enables deep copies of managed objects (MOs).
+It supports the replication of complex structures with nested relationships.
-The MO to be cloned should be specified as an MoRef object in the "Source".
-The "Targets" array should contain n JSON documents each compliant to RFC 7386.
-For each target MO to be created, the user can specify the following -
-- new values for the identity properties, if applicable
-- new values for specific properties or references of the source MO which need to be overridden in the cloned object.
+#### Purpose
+MoDeepCloner provides enhanced cloning capabilities beyond shallow copies, enabling the duplication of intricate MO structures for scenarios requiring comprehensive data replication.
+#### Key Concepts
+- **Deep Copying:** - Facilitates the replication of entire MO structures, preserving nested relationships and dependencies within the cloned instances.
+- **Customization:** - Allows for the specification of identity and configuration overrides, ensuring each clone meets specific requirements.
+- ** Reference Handling:** - Offers options for managing references during cloning, including creating new references or preserving existing ones.
+- **Async Operation:** - Supports only asynchronous processing, enabling efficient handling of complex cloning tasks with minimal performance impact.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.